DeplanckeLab/asap_web/Readme.md

 - Interactive UMAP/t-SNE visualization with metadata overlays
 - Export of Loom result files and reproduction scripts for local re-runs

-Each step exposes multiple standard methods; users can reorder or skip steps when appropriate.
+Each step exposes multiple methods; users are guided along the selected pipeline (single-cell transcriptomics or bulk transcriptomics) and can skip steps when appropriate.
 Registered users keep projects long-term; anonymous trial sessions use a sandbox that expires when the browser session ends.

 ---